mt-support/tribe-ext-divi-compatibility/readme.txt

 We're always interested in your feedback and our [premium forums](https://theeventscalendar.com/support-forums/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= 1.2.1 2018-08-15 =
+* Fixed a bug due to which the post per page fix stopped working

 = 1.2.0 2018-08-10 =